electro-smith/DaisyExamples/patch/DrumLooper/README.md

 # Description
 Free looping drum machine.
 Record unquantized drums on three different channels.
 The first recording sets the loop length.
-The recording can be started by either a trigger or pressing the encoder.
+The recording can be launched by a trigger or encoder press.
 After the first loop, turn record back on to record more drums.
 There is an end of cycle output available to sync other gear.
 Try different trigger inputs!
 Drum pads, switches, and sequencers are all good ideas!